rwalshUSF/RProgrammingFall2025WalshRobert/assignments/assignment-01/README.md

-# Assignment 01 – Basic Function myMean(x)
+# Assignment 01 – Basic Function myMean(assignment2)

 ## Description
-This is a corrected version of the myMean() function that correctly returns the mean of an input variable 'x'.
+This is a corrected version of the myMean() function that correctly returns the mean of an input variable 'assignment2'.

 ## How to Run
 1) Open the project based on the R assignments in RStudio